 The final stop on the line is Broxbourne.
 From the station is a short walk or cycle into the Lee Valley Park where you can enjoy the parks, gardens and nature reserves on foot or by bike or hire a boat on the river.

-It is a short journey from the Station to Paradise Wildlife Park.
-A shuttle bus is available from the station for visitors.
+It is a short taxi ride from the station to Paradise Wildlife Park.
+Taxi's are available from the station.